Icelandic Oratorios, or How I learned to play (the) Accordion

 Concertina

-Many years ago, before I understood Accordion very well, I came up with a variant, which I naturally called Concertina, where a card (or pile) on the right may, if desired, be placed underneath the card/pile one or three positions left; we will naturally call these moves underslides and underleaps (note that if both slide and leap are possible with the same card, underslide and underleap have the exact same effect).
+Many years ago, before I understood Accordion very well, I came up with a variant, which I naturally called Concertina, where a card (or pile) on the right may, if desired, be placed underneath the card/pile one or three positions left; we could naturally call these moves underslides and underleaps (or more colorfully, ducks and dives).
+Note that if both slide and leap are possible with the same card, underslide and underleap have the exact same effect).
 [Using Concertina rules, it seems likely that Accordion's Revenge is usually winnable even if the AR card is the first or second card dealt, using it as a kind of reverse trailer.]
 Since the standard game is usually winnable already with most leap values from 3 to 10, I now suggest that Concertina be played with a leap value of 2.
-In the Accordion Virtuoso program, clicks with the shift key held down will produce an underslide or underleap; these are symbolized with plus signs instead of dash/minus signs.
+In Accordion Virtuoso, clicks with the Shift key held down will produce an underslide or underleap; these are symbolized with plus signs instead of dash/minus signs.
 Here's a fully played out example:

 Mark Masten has also suggested using alternate decks, in particular a 49-card deck consisting of seven cards each of seven suits.
 Obviously it is possible to combine any of the above variations; in particular playing Accordion's Revenge with larger leap values makes a very challenging game.